 This post is also available in: Español

 It’s hard to fathom but a huge percentage of are unable to get a credit card or a loan from a bank due to subprime credit scores.
 Almost half of the people with a credit score under 680 are rejected when they’re looking for new lines of credit.
 And 44% of all Americans are unable to cover $400 emergency expense.
 For a lot of people, a short-term loan can be the only solution.
+Especially if you have very bad credit according to Nowloan, the top lender matching service in the UK.

 Why This Matters To Me